VadymMakohon/GET-IT/CONTRIBUTING.md

 1. Check for Existing Issues: Before starting work on a new contribution, please check the issue tracker to ensure that a similar issue doesn't already exist.
 If you find an existing issue that matches your contribution, feel free to comment on it to express your interest in working on it.

-2. Fork the Repository: If you're ready to contribute, fork the Pokédex repository to your own GitHub account.
+2. Fork the Repository: If you're ready to contribute, fork this repository to your own GitHub account.

 3. Clone the Repository: Clone the forked repository to your local machine using Git.